Siphon880gh/devbrain/iOS/Present next scene/Modal.md

 Go to the properties of the actual scene board (not a view controller), and select Presentation -> "Over Full Screen" (default was Automatic).
-^A good "Transition Style" for modal popup is "Cross Dissolve" ^In addition, there's a tickbox you need to tick: Is Initial View Controller
+^A good "Transition Style" for modal popup is "Cross Dissolve" ^In addition, there's a checkbox you need to tick: Is Initial View Controller

 Now when designing the scene board, create another view inside the main view.
 And this inner view should be the smaller view that is constrained by centering horizontally and centering vertically, and constrained with fixed height and fixed width.